 |Dropbox||Drop off your written comments at the Regional District dropbox by the main entrance, to the attention of the Planning Department.|

 Submissions received BEFORE 12:00 pm on the on the day of the public hearing will be included in the online meeting agenda package.
-Submissions received AFTER this deadline will form part of an on-table circulation and will be included in the minutes.
+Submissions received AFTER this time but before 4:30 pm will form part of an on-table circulation and will be included in the minutes.
 Submissions submitted after the conclusion of the public hearing will not be received or considered.

 2. Live using Zoom Webinar